-C. Shoemaker interested in other options and feels to make a motion that limits to one option may result in a decision being mute.
+C. Shoemaker interested in other options and feels to make a motion that limits to one option may result in a decision being MOOT .
 S. Kopriva add the process may reflect answers to questions of other options.
 Indirectly may impact other options.
 J. Merchant clarifies that the applicant requests option E. Roll Call Vote: B. Hawkins - nay, C. Shoemaker - yes, J. Kulka - yes, B. Stridiron - yes, B. Budros - yes, J. Merchant - nay.
 (M/S) B. Budros/B. Stridiron Motion to request Consultants bring back possible amendments to Master Plan and what the Zoning Ordinance may look like.
 Discussion ensued.
 Passed 5-0.
 S. Kopriva requests direction for Finding of Fact.
 Is it to support or to deny when considering option A. Discussion ensued.
 B. Budros speaks to compatibility of commercial development in a residential area.
 J. Kulka speaks to understanding how to weigh all information appropriately as well as comments/concerns made by general public.
 B. Stridiron would like research on noise impact on community.
 J. Merchant summarizes that under first motion Finding of Fact would be drawn up to substantiate turning down the motion.
 Additional information may be requested to S. Langworthy and S. Kopriva at next meeting.
 Point of Order by R. Bishop regarding public input.

 10. New Business

 A. Village Business/Commercial Zoning District Discussion – B. Stridiron reviewed Resolution 2021-25 Adopting 60 Day Moratorium on issuance of Zoning Permits for Construction in the Village Business and Commercial Zoning Districts.
-Requests Supervisor B. Cook to speak to Resolution which was reviewed.
+Requests Supervisor B. Cook to speak to Resolution which HE reviewed.
 To date, there has been no application, communication and only one (1) phone call with a vague request for information as it relates to Commercial Business such as Dollar General.
 As a result, in allowing the Citizens to add voice, it was recommended by Township Attorney to set Moratorium which is time limited.
 Further clarification provided by Supervisor.
 Supervisor Cooks requests citizens to speak directly with him.

 B. Ordinary High Water Mark Definition – B. Stridiron requested S. Kopriva to research topic and reviewed historical concerns and current topography concerns.
 S. Kopriva reports on data utilized on Lake Michigan which we do not have for Torch Lake.
 We only have definition in regards to water’s edge which is a “moving target.”
 Recommendations reviewed and included in meeting packet.
 Included options such as Vegetation and Sea levels.
 Additionally, information provided by Great Lakes Army Core, FEMA flood maps and corresponding definitions provided.
 Discussion ensued.
 (M/S) B. Stridiron/J. Kulka Motion to change the Zoning Ordinance 2.16 Section B would read “No structure may be located within 50 feet of the high-water mark of 591.8 feet above sea level on Torch Lake or within 50 feet of the ordinary high-water mark of Lake Michigan.
 Discussion included clarification of determination of 591.8 feet level.
 Passed 5-0.
 B. Hawkins suggests that a gauge be placed on the end of the Fire Department Pier so that data may now be collected weekly and monitored.